yo0shi/yo0shi/README.md

 ### I'm studying and working with:

-- Web Development (focus in back-end):
+- Web Development (focus on the back-end):
     * Nodejs
     * Reactjs
     * HTML/CSS/JS